Dr Seán Beattie

 Evelyn Cardwell is a native of County Tyrone, where she still resides.
 A history graduate of Queens University Belfast, Evelyn was also awarded the degree of Master of Social Sciences in Irish Migration History (QUB) in the year 2000.
 Her first career as a history teacher was followed by 21 years as Education Officer in the Ulster American Folk Park, Omagh, an open-air museum, where she was responsible for the creation and implementation of learning programmes in the Park.
 Latterly Head of Learning in the Ulster Folk and Transport Museum (National Museums Northern Ireland).

 Evelyn’s interest in local history was nurtured in the early days by the late Dr Bill Crawford during a one year teacher research secondment at the Public Record Office of Northern Ireland.
-She was a founder member of Donaghmore Historical Society (1984) and its first secretary for 13 years.
+She was a founder member of Donaghmore Historical Society (1983) and remained its first secretary for 14 years.
 She also served as a committee member of the Federation for Ulster Local Studies for 10 years during which time she organised a number of local history courses for teachers.

 She has researched widely on local history in the Dungannon area, particularly aspects of its social, economic and emigration history and more recently has carried out in depth research on her personal family history, at local, national and international level.